 There are two sets of cloud radiative kernels available for download:

 1) The cloud radiative kernels that are appropriate for use with climate model output were developed using zonal mean temperature and humidity profiles averaged across control runs of six CFMIP1 climate models as input to the radiation code.
 Please refer to Zelinka et al. (2012a,b) for details.
 Download cloud_kernels2.nc

 2) The cloud radiative kernels that are appropriate for use with observations were developed using zonal mean temperature, humidity, and ozone profiles from ERA Interim over the period 2000-2010 as input to the radiation code.
 Please refer to Zhou et al. (2013) for details.

 Update (12/30/16): The previous version of these kernels (obs_cloud_kernels2.nc) had been computed with infrared cloud optical depths that were re-scaled from their visible counterparts.
 This resulted in LW kernel values that were erroneously small in many bins.
 This error has been fixed in the current version (obs_cloud_kernels3.nc).
 The SW kernel is unaffected.
 Download obs_cloud_kernels3.nc

-A sample Matlab script that uses kernels to compute cloud-induced radiation anomalies is provided here.
-Feel free to email me for a version of the code written in python and/or for code to perform the amount/altitude/optical depth decomposition of Zelinka et al. (2013).
+Sample scripts that use kernels to compute cloud-induced radiation anomalies are available on github.
+Feel free to email me with questions or for code to perform the amount/altitude/optical depth decomposition of Zelinka et al. (2013).

 Zelinka, M. D., S. A. Klein, and D. L. Hartmann, 2012a: Computing and Partitioning Cloud Feedbacks Using Cloud Property Histograms.
 Part I: Cloud Radiative Kernels, J. Climate, 25, 3715–3735. doi:10.1175/JCLI-D-11-00248.1.